 THE UNCOMMON COMMON

-Flagger Force estimates that daily, there are around 5,000 or more temporary work zones throughout the Mid-Atlantic region.
+Flagger Force estimates that daily, there are around 5,000 or more temporary work zones throughout the east coast.
 This is due to continuous maintenance and improvements on infrastructure.
 Operations requiring short term traffic control are not only the most in demand, they’re the most likely to be encountered in your neighborhood.
 Did you know that one in three road accidents occurs just a mile from your home?
 It’s no question that your greatest risk exposure is going to be those work zones you most frequently encounter.
 Standard operations are also the most dangerous to the traffic control professionals as they’re normally closer to the travel lane in this type of operation.

 Since these types of work zones are the most common, they can also breed complacency amongst everyone involved, including motorists.
 We all get stuck in the daily routine of the mundane commute.
 Work zones break up that monotonous pattern and require everyone’s mindfulness.
 They intrude upon daily driving habits, and since they break the norm, they need to be treated differently than ordinary driving.
 You may need to stop unexpectedly or merge into another lane.
 Regardless of the happenstance, you’ll need to slow down and pay more attention to the roadway and your surroundings.

 One of the top causes of transportation headaches is the recurring demand for infrastructure to change.
 With the scale of infrastructure comes the need for continuous maintenance.
 The fact is, work zones are viewed as a nuisance to most of the public, but they symbolize progress.
 Staying mindful of the importance of the work taking place on or near the road will be beneficial as you come across job sites during your daily commute, as you see your community develop and advance toward the future.